Prof Stephen Whitfield

 - BA (Hons), Geography, Sidney Sussex College, University of Cambridge

-I run the second year Undergraduate module 'People, Environment and Sustainability'
+I teach on the MSc Sustainable Food Systems progrramm and on the second year Undergraduate module SOEE2372 'People, Environment and Sustainability'

 Research groups and institutes